 St Thomas Centre Nursery School is a Birmingham Local Authority Maintained Nursery School offering high quality early education to young children.
 We are an inclusive, child-centred nursery offering places to 2, 3 and 4 year olds, fee paying or free depending on individual family situations.

 - We are an Outstanding Nursery School - OFSTED 2017 that provides a rich, fulfilling and inspirational learning experience for all of our children.
-Our ethos is one of 'Happy, Healthy Children Playing and Learning Together'
+Our vision is one of 'Happy, Healthy Children Playing and Learning Together'.

 How your child learns

 Our Nursery School is a child-centred nursery, which means that children spend much of their day engaged in self-directed learning.
 The majority of the day is free-flow, meaning children choose to engage in a range of different activities, indoors and outdoors.
 Children can work independently or with their friends, as well as taking part in adult facilitated activities that are planned from children's interests and developmental needs.

 We believe that at this young age children learn best through a play-based curriculum, with support from our experienced staff team who engage with children in their play to support social interaction, language development and further learning opportunities.